Definitive Guide to Electric Car Batteries

 Hybrid Battery Warranties

-Hybrid car batteries are similar to electric car batteries; they are simply smaller.
-Since the engine and battery work together in hybrids, if one is not performing optimally, it will impact the other.
+Hybrid car batteries are similar to EV batteries; they are simply smaller.
+Since the gasoline engine, electric motor and battery work together in hybrids, if one is not performing optimally, it will impact the other.

-Hybrid batteries typically last a vehicle’s lifetime, with modern vehicles routinely reaching 100,000 to 150,000 miles.
+Hybrid batteries typically last a vehicle’s lifetime, with modern vehicles routinely reaching 100,000 to 150,000 miles or much more.
 Accordingly, automakers usually offer a warranty for at least 80,000 miles.
 In most cases, you can expect to achieve over double that mileage without an issue.
 Some automakers such as Hyundai even offer lifetime warranties.
-As a result, if you’re the owner of a hybrid, you likely will never have to worry about replacing the battery.
+As a result, if you’re the owner of a hybrid, you’ll likely never have to worry about replacing the battery.

 If you're faced with replacing a battery on an out-of-warranty car, there's no need to panic.
 The cost of a new battery pack continues to decline.
 Some technicians can even install an approved used battery pack salvaged from a wrecked vehicle, which would greatly reduce the potential repair cost.